 The HSR Build Alternative includes project-level mitigation aimed at reducing operational noise impacts.
 Specifically, N&V-MM#3 through N&V-MM#5 include the construction of sound barriers, noise insulation considerations, and vehicle specifications and special trackwork to reduce noise impacts.
 Although these measures would reduce the noise impacts of the HSR project, the HSR Build Alternative in combination with cumulative projects would still have the potential to exceed significance thresholds for noise at sensitive receivers.
-However, an operational benefit of the HSR Build Alternative would be the elimination of freight train horns sounding where grade separations would replace at-grade crossings within the existing rail corridor.
-The removal of freight train horns would reduce the maximum noise-level impacts receptors would experience in the vicinity of existing at-grade crossings, especially to receptors near crossings at Sonora
+However, a benefit of the HSR Build Alternative is the elimination of freight train horns being sounded throughout the HSR corridor because of the replacement of existing at-grade crossings with grade separations.
+The removal of freight train horns would reduce the maximum noise-level impacts experienced by receptors in the vicinity of existing at-grade crossings.